 I wrote in my previous post how badly Britain and Germany stumbled morally speaking (ignoring their political folly for a moment) in the first decade of the 20th century far away in Southern Africa.
-They crossed moral lines that were unthinkable before.
+They crossed lines that were unthinkable before.
 Not only did they provoke wars with distant peoples far smaller and weaker (as mighty empires) in an effort to take their lands, gold and cattle, but they went so far as to openly make war against innocent women and children and even the elderly.
-The Boer War (1899 – 1902) and the Herero War (1904) with their concentration camps reduced the Afrikaner people with 10%, the Nama with 50% and the Herero with 80%.
+The Boer War (1899 – 1902) and the Herero War (1904) with their concentration camps reduced the Afrikaner people by 10%, the Nama by 50% and the Herero with 80%.

 But then came the big bang.
 World War I broke out like a vicious fight in a toddler’s playpen, for no specific reason.
-After all the mayhem and bloodshed, no-one could tell what it was all about.
+After all the mayhem and bloodshed, no-one could even tell what it was all about.
 Looking back we know: hubris had a lot to do with it…

 South Africa stumbled too